feminism-chat/feminism-chat.github.io/index.md

 Other common web gateways (kiwiirc, freenode webchat, matrix) are banned due to repeated misuse.

+# How do I support you?

+* Be a social justice warrior in your everyday life
+* Participate in the channel (see below)
+* Send us bitcoin

 # What is feminism?

 We define feminism as a collection of movements and ideologies aimed at eliminating political, economic, and social inequalities between genders arising from structural oppression and exploitation of those who aren't men.